aws-samples/sample-enable-eks-auto-mode-using-github-actions/README.md

 ### .
 Resource Cleanup
 ### Detach IAM Role (optional)
-To remove the IAM role from the aws-auth configmap if added, run:
+To remove the IAM role from the aws-auth configmap (if added), run:

 ```bash
 eksctl delete iamidentitymapping \